Zentrale Studienberatung

 The degree program

-Reinforcing philosophical knowledge and skills are taught in this Master's degree program, since the teachers of this subject link outstanding research to internationally connected and recognised research focuses, such as philosophical gender research, philosophy of language or in the area of philosophy of time, Hans Jonas, and Kant research.
+Reinforcing philosophical knowledge and skills are taught in this Master's degree program, since the teachers of this subject link outstanding research to internationally connected and recognized research focuses, such as philosophical gender research, philosophy of language or in the area of philosophy of time, Hans Jonas or Kant research.

 The M.A.
-Philosophy can be studied in the major-minor combination (major or minor subject) and comprises the following modules:
+Philosophy can be studied as major or minor subject and offers the following modules:

-- M 1 : Philosophy of nature and culture
+• M 1 : History of Philosophy and Cultural Philosophy

-Especially through module M4: Self-studies students develop their ability of independent learning and research.
-In module M6: Research module students participate in a philosophical colloquium that enables intensive discussions of others’ and their own research approaches.
+Especially through the Self-studies-module students develop their ability of independent learning and research.
+In the Research module students participate in a philosophical colloquium that enables intensive discussions of others’ and their own research approaches.
 Intensive and individual support by the professors and their employees is ensured by the beneficial relation of students and teachers.

 The studies provide ideal preparation for postgraduate studies in the subject of Philosophy or work in other areas connected to philosophy.
 This includes in particular publishing, journalism, personnel management, media, public and private facilities of science administration and organizations or institutions of education and further education.
 Additionally, the Master's degree program, in combination with other qualifications, prepares for work in facilities of education and science management (libraries, archives, museums or institutes).